Episode 20: Conflict Resolution: A Classic Psychological Study

-Conflict Resolution: what do gangs, asteroids, a giant octopus and little boys at a summer camp in Robber’s Cave State Park in 1954 have in common?
-Find out this week as we take a look at a study which taught us a great deal about intergroup conflict and resolution.
+What does the movie Babe and a summer camp in Robber’s Cave State Park in 1954 have in common?
+This study was carried out years ago by Henry Tajfel and led him to the very important concept called Social Identity theory.
+Find out this week as we take a look at a study which taught us a great deal about intergroup conflict and how to resolve it.
 This well known study also helps shed light on one of the roots of racism.
-This week on The Psych Files.

 Resources for this Episode